vivekvermacse/vivekvermacse.github.io/_posts/2023-04-12-beyond-attention.md

 So who are the real heroes quietly doing the heavy lifting?

 1. **Tokenization** — turning raw text into numbers
 2. **Embeddings - converting those numbers into a form the model can manipulate
-3. **positional encoding** — giving these numbers a sense of order
+3. **Positional encoding** — giving these numbers a sense of order
 4. **The MLP (feed-forward network)** — where the model actually processes and interprets information

 Before we dive into these, let’s address an important distinction: